virtualidentityag/quality-gate/README.md

 ## Troubleshooting

 ### NPM warnings on dependencies missing
-If any dependencies appear to be missing when running the software, you should use `npm install --flatten`.
-In this case, you might have installed a package that is also installing some linting tools with it.
+If any dependencies appear to be missing when running the software, you might have installed a package that is also installing some linting tools with it.
+In this case, you should use `npm install --flatten` to quick-fix the issue but don't forget to review your dependencies later.